elelpublic/samplerestapi/README.md

 Install Dependencies
 --------------------

+Of course you need to have nodejs installed on your system.

-Most dependencies will be automatically resolved when you call
+Most other dependencies will be automatically resolved when you call

 ``
 npm install